FedericoPonzi/Horust/README.md

 At this point, this should be considered Alpha software.
 As in, you can (and should) use it, but under your own discretion.

 ## Usage
-Assume you would like to create a website health monitoring system.
-YOu can make one using this library and a small python script.
+Assume you'd like to create a website health monitoring system.
+You can create one using Horust and a small python script.

 #### 1. Create a new directory:
 That will contain our services: